 Jamin Phillips is scheduling in Bellevue all day on Tuesdays and Thursdays and half days on Mondays, Wednesdays, and Fridays.

 Lena-Marie is scheduling in Bellevue all day Monday through Thursday.

 Deep tissue massage focuses on relieving deep tension within the muscular system.
 By applying significant pressure on affected areas, massage therapists can relax muscle tissue, relieving chronic pain in muscles, tendons, and connective fascia.
 Deep tissue massage can also reduce anxiety, decrease blood pressure, and help relieve stress.

 Myofascial trigger points are palpable nodules in tight muscles and the fascia that surrounds them.
 Treatment includes stretching these muscles while applying pressure to the trigger points until pain has dissipated.

-Ashley is a certified Intraoral massage practitioner.
+Regina is a certified Intraoral massage practitioner.
 This technique is an effective treatment for those that suffer from TMJ, neck/shoulder pain, headaches or jaw tension.
 Gloves are worn during the treatment while working inside the mouth in order to access the muscles and fascia that contribute to these symptoms.
 Combining massage to the face, scalp, neck and shoulders also helps with TMJ symptoms.